ibm-cloud-docs/vpc/fl-managing.md

    * **VPC** - Shows flow log collectors that are attached directly to a VPC.
    * **Subnet** - Shows flow log collectors that are attached directly to a subnet within the specified VPC.
    * **Instance** - Shows all flow log collectors that are attached directly to a virtual server instance within the specified VPC.
-   * **Interface** - Shows all flow log collectors that are attached directly to a network interface of a virtual server instance within the specified VPC. within the specified VPC.
+   * **Interface** - Shows all flow log collectors that are attached directly to a network interface of a virtual server instance within the specified VPC.
    * **Interface** - Shows all flow log collectors that are attached directly to a network interface of a
    * **VPC** - Shows flow log collectors that are attached directly to a VPC.
    * **Subnet** - Shows flow log collectors that are attached directly to a subnet within the specified VPC.
    * **Instance** - Shows all flow log collectors that are attached directly to a virtual server instance within the specified VPC.
-   * **Interface** - Shows all flow log collectors that are attached directly to a network interface of a virtual server instance within the specified VPC. within the specified VPC.
+   * **Interface** - Shows all flow log collectors that are attached directly to a network interface of a virtual server instance within the specified VPC.

 ## Using the CLI
 {: #fl-list-cli}